giga-sec/gigaSec-Tech-Notes/3. Notes/Hashing.md

 ---
-Direct Access Table
+**Hashing:**

-**Hashing:** Hashing is a popular technique for storing and retrieving data as fast as possible.
-The main reason behind using hashing is that it gives optimal results as it performs optimal searches.
+storing and retrieving data as fast as possible.

+process of mapping keys and values into hash table Efficiency of mapping depends on hash function used

+Let a hash function `H(x)` maps the value of `x` at index `x%10` in an array.

+So, the way hashing works is when you want to know where a value is stored in an array.
+Then you can just pass that value in that hash function and that will return an index of where the value is stored in the array.